boore/Hello-World/README.md

 # Hello-World
-Insect gut micorbiota and their roles
+Insect gut micorbiota and their roles: functional diveristy